Gurrmesh/comp3123_assignment2_backend/README.md

 ## Postman Tests
 - Test the APIs using the endpoints above; attach `jwt_token` in Authorization header `Bearer <token>` if used.

-## Contact
-If you need help with deployment or connecting the frontend, reach out with specific errors and I can help troubleshoot.